Engee documentation

 input date

-• integer is an input type that allows only integers to be entered.
-Values entered in the mask will be reflected in the code and vice versa.
+• integer is an input type that allows you to enter only integers.
+The values entered in the mask will be reflected in the code and vice versa.

 Example: